jepler/chap/README.md

 ## commandline usage

- * chap-cli "What advice would you give a 20th century human visiting the 21st century for the first time?
+ * chap-cli "What advice would you give a 20th century human visiting the 21st century for the first time?"

+ * chap-render --last

 ## interactive terminal usage
  * chap-tui